 Please use the form at right to contact us about sponsorship.

 The world's marine fish populations and diversity are experiencing an unprecedented assault from over-exploitation, pollution, and habitat loss.
 This situation is a cause of great international concern, as fish resources are an indispensable and major part of both the food supply and the economies of many nations.
-Established in 1999, the Guy Harvey Research Institute (GHRI) is a collaboration between the renowned marine artist, scientist and explorer, Dr. Guy Harvey, and Nova Southeastern University's Halmos College of Natural Sciences and Oceanography.
+Established in 1999, the Guy Harvey Research Institute (GHRI) is a collaboration between the renowned marine artist, scientist and explorer, Dr. Guy Harvey, and Halmos College of Arts & Sciences & Guy Harvey Oceanographic Research Center.
 The mission of the GHRI is to provide the scientific information necessary to understand, conserve, and effectively manage the world's marine fishes and their ecosystems.
 The GHRI is one of only a handful of private organizations dedicated exclusively to the science-based conservation of marine fish populations and biodiversity.

 Boundaries of the Eastern Tropical Pacific Seascape.
 Red star symbol shows location of the Tropic Star Lodge.